aws/aws-toolkit-vscode/CONTRIBUTING.md

 3. Register your rule in `plugins/eslint-plugin-aws-toolkits/index.ts`.
 4. Enable your rule in `.eslintrc`.

+Writing lint rules can be tricky if you are unfamiliar with the process.
+Use an AST viewer such as https://astexplorer.net/

 ### AWS SDK generator

 When the AWS SDK does not (yet) support a service but you have an API